appoly/mail-web/README.md

 {url}\mailweb
 ```

+NOTE version 2.1.0 fixes a database issue where the email column should be longblob instead of longtext.
+either update your table manually or delete the table and entry in the migrations table and run the migration again.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.